Business team in office discussing secure email solution and encryption options

 1. Plan For Key Dates

-All organisations will have to ensure they are on track for the rules and regulations being enforced across the UK.
-Businesses will need to plan ahead, assessing if they are in scope for the following new requirements:
+All organisations must make sure they are on track for the rules and regulations being enforced across the UK.
+Businesses should plan ahead, assessing if they are in scope for the following new requirements.

-• The first phase of the Sustainable Finance Disclosure Regulation (SFDR) will come into play in June 2022.
-It will apply to all UK financial institutions operating in or transacting with the EU, requiring firms to disclose their impacts on climate change mitigation and adaptation.
+The first phase of the Sustainable Finance Disclosure Regulation (SFDR) will come into play.
+It applies to all UK financial institutions operating in or transacting with the EU, requiring firms to disclose their impacts on climate change mitigation and adaptation.
 Further areas will follow, including water use and transitions to a circular economy.

-• The UK is planning to implement its Sustainable Disclosure Requirement (SDR) and Taxonomy by 2023.
+The UK is planning to implement its Sustainable Disclosure Requirement (SDR) and Taxonomy.
 This will require firms to report on social metrics such as labour conditions and community, which have thus far been seen as unquantifiable.

 Hannah Tindal, Head of Directors and Officers, AGCS